Research themes

 Theme Lead: Professor Nicholas Latimer and Dr Caroline Mitchell

-The research within the theme of cancer prevention and early diagnosis will describe and analyse the characteristics and outcomes of cancers experienced in the Yorkshire population.
-The vision is that through gaining a better understanding of Yorkshire’s cancers, targeted interventions and screening programmes can be developed to improve survival, primarily through earlier diagnosis.
+The research within this theme will describe and analyse the characteristics of Yorkshire populations and patients, and the cancers experienced there, to help identify factors that contribute to poor outcomes.
+The vision is that gaining a better understanding of Yorkshire’s cancer patients, will help to develop targeted interventions and screening programmes to improve survival, primarily through earlier diagnosis.

 Digital health, big data, advanced diagnostic technologies and rethinking the delivery of cancer care